 In practice, you have access to hundreds of special characters.
-However, you must first understand how to Add Special Characters in WordPress Posts.
+However, you must first understand how to Add Special Characters to WordPress Posts.
 How does it work?
 Let’s have a look at it.

 In the WordPress Classic Editor, how can you insert special characters?

 You’re still using the classic editor in WordPress.
 This is how you add special characters in a classic editor.
 To begin, open a new or existing page or post and click on where you want to add symbols.
 Then, in the visual toolbar, locate the Toolbar Toggle.
 And then click on it to reveal more choices in the second row.

 And right there, in the second row, you’ll discover the Special Character button.